sage-code/maj/README.md

 **Goals ...**

-1. Maj is for entertaining;
+1. Maj is for study;
-2. Maj is for writing fast;
+2. Maj is for games;
-3. Maj is for talking fast;
+3. Maj is for friends;
-4. Maj is for making notes;
+4. Maj is for science;
-5. Maj is for making friends;
+5. Maj is for peace;

 **Disclaimer ...**